 Animal Crossing: New Horizons is a real-time life simulation game.
 Like past entries in the series, players will live among anthropomorphic animals in a small town setting, enjoying various activities like fishing, catching insects, decorating their home, and doing favors for their neighbors.
 As a real-time game, it uses the Nintendo Switch’s internal clock to simulate the passing of time in-game.
 When it’s day in real life, it’s daytime in the game, too; when it’s winter in real life, it’s winter in the game, too.
 We know, at its core, the game will play similarly to past mainline games in the series (Animal Crossing for Nintendo GameCube, Animal Crossing: Wild World, Animal Crossing: City Folk, and Animal Crossing: New Leaf), but there are some big changes.

 It’s set on a deserted island

 The player and their two neighbors will start the game living in tents.
+Tommy Nook will give the player their tent, which they can place anywhere they want on the island.
 The player will owe a debt to Nook Inc. owner and raccoon Tom Nook in the form of 49,800 Bells (the currency in the Animal Crossing universe), which they’ll need to pay off through obtaining money through various means (like selling fish and doing favors for animals).

 As the player pays off their debts, the town will grow from a quaint island full of weeds and bare land thanks to Tom Nook’s reinvesting into the island.
 However, the player can decide how big they want their village to grow: If you want to remain in a tent for the game, you can do so.
 However, if you upgrade your tent into a house, Tom Nook will see the need for new town facilities.